 The Process of Making an Accounting Journal Entry:

 Firstly, we need to record our transactions in daily life for creating our very own accounting journal.
 We need to look over invoices, purchased orders, receipts, cash register tapes and other data sources for detailed financial transactions.

 These detailed financial transactions that we’ve derived are documented in chronological order in the journal.
 The journal entry made is about every transaction that we’ve listed in the journal.
 The following information is further registered in the ledgers.
 The double-entry bookkeeping method is used for these journal entries that are being made for recording the transaction entries.
 These are made in the two columns respectively under the names: debit and credit.

 Functions of Journal

 The basic book of accounting is known as the journal.
-Precisely journal is said to be the book of prime entry which means day book where the trader records his total daily transactions in the book.
+The journal is said to be the book of prime entry which means day book where the trader records his total daily transactions in the book.
 The process of recording the accounting transactions into this journal is called ‘Journalizing’.

-Journal may be described as the book in which the transactions are recorded in the order of their occurrence i.e. in the chronological order.
+Journal may be described as the book in which the transactions are recorded in the order of their occurrence i.e. in chronological order.
 This is called a book of prime entry or the original entry as all business transactions are entered first and in priority in this book.

 The main functions of Journal are as follows: